 English-taught Bachelors don’t mean you won’t need German at all

 Enrolling at one of the few hundred English-taught Bachelors available in Germany will make your academic life easier.
-Plus, you will meet other international students like you.
+Plus, you will meet and hang out with other international students like you.

 So, if you want to make Germany your home, you should consider taking some German-language courses while studying abroad.
 This will also help you if you decide to stay in Germany and apply for a Master’s degree as well.

 Learning German is not a bad way of spending your time; you will know the language of one of the most powerful countries in the world, and many job-related opportunities will open up for you if you plan to stay in Germany after graduation.